 MMLU

-MMLU (Massive Multitask Language Understanding) was the benchmark that defined AI progress for half a decade.
-It covers 57 academic subjects, from abstract algebra to world history, using 16k+ multiple-choice questions.
-GPT-3 model scored around 32% in 2020 on MMLU.
-Today every frontier model exceeds 88%, with the best at 93%.
+MMLU (Massive Multitask Language Understanding) contains 16k+ multiple-choice questions covering 57 academic subjects like humanities (law, history, philosophy, etc.), social sciences (politics, geography, etc.), STEM (science, math, physics, etc), medicine, etc. GPT-3 model scored around 43.9% in 2020 compared to human expert’s 89.8% on MMLU.
+Today every frontier model exceeds 88%.
 A 2-point gap between models falls within measurement noise.
 MMLU is now a floor check, useful only for confirming a model isn’t broken.

 MMLU-Pro

-MMLU-Pro was built to extend the original MMLU : 12k+ graduate-level questions with ten answer choices instead of four, making guessing much harder.
-At launch it caused a 16–33% accuracy drop across models.
+MMLU-Pro is an upgrade over MMLU with 12k+ graduate-level reasoning-based questions with ten answer choices instead of four, making guessing much harder.
 As of early 2026, the leading score has already reached ~90%, and MMLU-Pro is itself approaching saturation.

 GPQA Diamond